 I wonder.

 The NPR poll provides results of self-identifying white evangelical Christians.
-It doesn’t include African American Christians who also identify as born-again (or other minorities).
+It doesn’t include African American Christians (or other minorities) who identify as born-again.
 Anyone who has looked at other polls knows that African American Christians don’t see the political or social landscape the same way as white evangelicals.

 Both groups read their Scriptures.
 Both groups believe in being born-again.
 Both groups are highly religious.
 The major differences are race and socioeconomic status (as groups).
 Thus, they have different perspectives, and those different perspectives lead to different ways of interpreting Scripture.